gangelo/project_time_tracker/README.md

 Finish up specs

+Handle error logging better at the controller level, for example :not_found?

+Don't actually delete user accounts, but add deleted switch to the users table.

 Code to "showModalDialog" could be DRYed up; lots of common code there.

 Internationalize javascript text, for example, modal dialog text.